 Dancing for Trust

-Battery Dance is proud to launch Dancing for Trust, September 19 – October 13, in Bremen and Bremerhaven, Germany.
+In September 2022, Battery Dance proudly launched Dancing for Trust in Bremen and Bremerhaven, Germany.
 Dancing for Trust is the newest iteration of the Company’s Transatlantic projects in Germany.
-Over the past five years, the Company supported the integration of newly arrived refugees and unaccompanied minors into their new communities in the form of creative dance workshops that went virtual during the pandemic.
+Since 2016, the Company has supported the integration of newly arrived refugees and unaccompanied minors into their new communities through creative dance workshops that went virtual during the pandemic.

-Battery Dance partners with education departments of Bremen (2022), Sachsen-Anhalt (2023) and Brandenburg (2024), training local teachers in the Dancing to Connect methodology.
-Following their training sessions, the German teachers acquire hands-on experience of shadowing and partnering with Battery Dance’s teaching artists as they implement the dance workshops with groups of youth in their schools.
+Battery Dance partnered with the education department in Bremen in 2022, and will partner with the education departments of Sachsen-Anhalt in 2023 and Brandenburg in 2024.
+Through this initiative, Battery Dance’s teaching artists train local teachers in its signature Dancing to Connect methodology.
+Following their training sessions, the German teachers acquire hands-on experience by shadowing and partnering with Battery Dance’s teaching artists to implement the dance workshops with students in their schools.

 2022 Project Details